troclaux/notes/aws.md

 ## Macie

-> fully managed data security service that uses machine learning and pattern matching to discover and protect sensitive data
+> fully-managed data security service that uses machine learning and pattern matching to discover and protect sensitive data

 - helps identify and alert you to sensitive data, such as Personally Identifiable Information (PII) in s3 buckets
+- uses s3 buckets as data source

 ## Marketplace